surajraktate/Virtual-File-System/README.md

 In this project we implement all necessary data structures of File Subsystem as Inode, Incore Inode Table, File Table, User File Descriptor Table etc.

-By using this project we can emulate UNIX fle system on any windows platform
+By using this project we can emulate UNIX file system on any windows platform

 Commands